Rick Walters (Canadian football)

-Rick Walters (born July 19, 1971) was an award-winning and Grey Cup champion slotback in the Canadian Football League.
+Rick Walters (born July 19, 1971) is a Canadian former professional football slotback in the Canadian Football League (CFL) and is the offensive coordinator for the York Lions of U Sports football.
+He is a Grey Cup champion after winning the 91st Grey Cup with the Edmonton Eskimos.

+Early life

 Born in Mandeville, Jamaica, Walters moved with his family to Toronto, Ontario at age 7, and then on to Edmonton, Alberta.
+He played college football for the Simon Fraser Clan where he graduated from Simon Fraser University.

+Professional career

-A graduate of Simon Fraser University, he joined the Saskatchewan Roughriders in 1994.
-In 1999 he joined his hometown Edmonton Eskimos for a 5-year stint, becoming a Grey Cup champ in 2003.
-In 2001 he won the prestigious Tom Pate Memorial Award for outstanding community service.
+Walters joined the Saskatchewan Roughriders in 1994.
+In 1999, he joined his hometown Edmonton Eskimos for a 5-year stint, becoming a Grey Cup champion in 2003.
+In 2001, he won the prestigious Tom Pate Memorial Award for outstanding community service.
 He finished his career with a brief stay with the Calgary Stampeders, having caught 221 passes for 2629 yards, scoring 12 touchdowns, and rushing for another 187 yards.

+Coaching career

-He has since become coach of the Edmonton Huskies junior football team.
+Walters served as head coach of the Edmonton Huskies junior football team from 2010 to 2012.

+On June 11, 2024, Walters was named the offensive coordinator for the York Lions.

+Personal life

-He is a volunteer with Kids Kottage and Kids with Cancer Society.
-Presently he works with the Government of Alberta as a Manager of Special Projects including working on the 2009 Grey Cup in Calgary, the 2010 Winter Olympics in Vancouver and the 2010 Grey Cup in Edmonton.
+Walters is a volunteer with Kids Kottage and Kids with Cancer Society.
+Presently he works with the Government of Alberta as a Director of Special Projects including working on the 2009 Grey Cup in Calgary, the 2010 Winter Olympics in Vancouver and the 2010 Grey Cup in Edmonton.
 He lives in St. Albert with his wife Jana and their three children Halle, Raea and Bella.